 In order to help patients achieve these goals, the inpatient program has two primary components.
 First, there is the structural environment to assist individuals in getting through the day without acting on the symptoms of their eating disorder.
 Second, there is the comprehensive therapeutic environment that guides individuals into an exploration of the underlying issues that may be contributing to and/or maintain the eating disorder and other co-occurring diagnoses.

-Our 27-bed inpatient unit was specifically designed with an emphasis on safety, comfort and effective treatment for individuals with a range of different eating disorders including anorexia nervosa, bulimia nervosa, and other specified feeding and eating disorders.
+Our 24-bed inpatient unit was specifically designed with an emphasis on safety, comfort and effective treatment for individuals with a range of different eating disorders including anorexia nervosa, bulimia nervosa, and other specified feeding and eating disorders.
 While on the inpatient unit, patients receive a personalized treatment approach derived from extensive experience and research, focusing on each patient’s unique physical and emotional needs.
-In addition to reading about the program here, we encourage you to visit the online virtual tour for a glimpse inside the inpatient unit.

 Major therapeutic components of the inpatient program include: